Ireland Photography

 We spend the day on the Dingle Peninsula photographing Slea Head and Conor Pass, with time for stops at beehive structures, Dunquin Pier, several castle ruins, and coastal and mountain viewpoints.

-Back in Dingle town, there is time to explore the harbour and streets, visit galleries and shops, and take in pubs and traditional music in the evening.
+Back in Dingle town, there is time to photograph the harbour and streets, rest, edit, or continue independent shooting before the following day’s route north.

 Overnight: Barr na Sráide Inn, Dingle (second night).